electricsquare/information-theory/presentation.md

 ### Binary-Symmetric Channels

-Generically, channel... (put in som) TODO
+Generically, channel... (put in some) TODO

 ---